tiro-agent/tiro-agent/README.md

 - [PydanticAI](https://ai.pydantic.dev/): a library for building AI agents
 - [Pydantic](https://docs.pydantic.dev/latest/): a library for data validation and settings management

+## Project Structure

+For detailed information about the project structure, see the Notion docs.

 ## How to run

 1. Install dependencies (make sure you have [uv](https://docs.astral.sh/uv/) installed)